The Economic Tendency Survey

 Each month we ask 5,800 firms questions about the recent past, the present and the near future.
 This survey is intended to provide a quick qualitative indication of outcomes and expectations for key economic variables for which no quantitative data are yet available.
 The variables in the survey include new orders, output, and employment.

 The purpose of this survey is to provide quick qualitative indications of households' plans to purchase consumer durables and attitudes to the economic situation in Sweden, personal finances, inflation and saving.

-The interviews take place during the first two weeks of each month and are evenly distributed from day 1to day 15.
+The interviews are normally done between the 1st and the 15th of each month, but in some months this may deviate due to holidays.
 All EU countries conduct similar monthly surveys and the questions in the NIER's surveys are harmonized with EU guidelines.